tanish19078/overlays/README.md

 **AI-Powered Industrial Heat Waste Recovery Marketplace**

+Built at HackHelix - Thapar Institute of Engineering & Technology

 ## The Problem

 Every year, industry wastes enough heat to power 250 million homes.
 Globally, **$70 Billion** of industrial heat is wasted annually, accounting for **20-50%** of industrial energy lost, and producing **~1.5 Gt** of CO2 emissions.